sauraen/HQStreamer2/README.md

 ## Compatibility

 * Windows 7/8/10 x64: VST3, Standalone, Relay
-* Mac OS 10.7 (Lion) - 10.14 (Mojave): VST3, AU, AUv3, Standalone, Relay
+* Mac OS 10.7 (Lion) - 10.14 (Mojave), and unofficially 10.15 (Catalina): VST3, AU, AUv3, Standalone, Relay
 * Linux: Standalone, Relay

 The standalone plugins run on their own without a DAW, and can be connected to any system audio I/O devices.
 "Relay" is the component of HQStreamer2 which runs on a server and routes audio from hosts to many clients each.

 A VST2 version of HQStreamer2 can technically be built, but due to Steinberg licensing restrictions cannot be distributed.

-Due to technical limitations present in MacOS 10.15 (Catalina) designed to enforce Apple licensing policy, experimental third-party apps like HQStreamer2 *are not officially* compatible with MacOS 10.15 (Catalina) or later.
+Regarding Mac OS 10.15 (Catalina): As an experimental open-source program, HQStreamer2 is neither code-signed nor notarized by Apple.
+Apple does not officially support such software on Catalina, and may completely ban all such software on future versions of Mac OS.
+However, there is a workaround to permit individual programs to run on Catalina despite these restrictions.
+* For standalone or relay: Right-click or Ctrl-click on the app and choose Open.
+In the security dialog box that pops up, choose Open.
+* For the plugins: After you attempt to load the plugin into your DAW and receive the security warning, close your DAW.
+Go to the Apple menu  > System Preferences > Security & Privacy > General.
+There will be a notice about HQStreamer2 being unidentified.
+Click the Open Anyway button, then reopen your DAW and if necessary rescan for plugins.

 ## Download

 Downloads are in the `Downloads` folder above.

 On Mac, HQStreamer2.dmg is a standard "installer", containing all versions of the software.
-You may install whichever versions (VST3, Standalone, AU, AUv3) just by dragging the packages to the target folders following the arrows.
+After opening the .dmg file on your computer, double-click on InstallForSystem or InstallForUser to install HQStreamer2 for all users or just yourself.
+Either of these options installs the standalone app and all plugin versions.
+Please note that InstallForSystem will be compatible with more hosts, but requires admin privileges.

 If you are a developer, please clone (or fork) the repo.
 Pull requests are welcome!

-## Installation
+## Manual Installation

+On Mac, it's easier to use the InstallForSystem or InstallForUser scripts within HQStreamer2.dmg, instead of manually following the steps below.

 ### VST3